nilanshutwinkle/random-notes/Learn DevOps: CI-CD with Jenkins using Pipelines and Docker/README.md

 4. In Jenkins, under project settings > Source Code Management, select Git
     a.
 Set "Repository URL"
     b.
 Next to Credentials, press "Add" button next to
-        i.
-From "Kind" dropdown, select "SSH Username with private key" ii.
-For "Username", specify the account username into which you'll SSH iii.
-For "Private Key", select "From the Jenkins master ~/.ssh" iv.
+        a.
+From "Kind" dropdown, select "SSH Username with private key"
+        b.
+For "Username", specify the account username into which you'll SSH
+        c.
+For "Private Key", select "From the Jenkins master ~/.ssh"
+        d.
 Click add
     c.
 For "Credentials", select the credentials you just added from the dropdown